prescientmoon/everything-nix/dotfiles/neovim/README.md

 #### Magma

 Magma commands live under the namespace `<leader>M`.
 I barely use this plugin, so I won't document my keybinds just yet.

+#### Gitsigns

+I use a slightly modified version of the default keybinds, and I've been too lazy to document everything.